About Treepot Media

 Our latest venture, the Treepot Indie Filmmaker Showcase is focused on curating the best in indie short films, documentaries and music videos for theatrical presentation.
 We have had two successful showcases so far.
 Stay tuned for more.

 About Jith Paul

 Jith Paul is a filmmaker based in Ottawa, Canada, a producer, director, cinematographer and editor of several award-winning short films, documentaries and music videos.
-His directorial debut, Algebra, a short film about a painter grappling with the loss of his eyesight won the Best Technical Quality award at the Digi60 Filmmaker’s Festival 2012.
+His directorial debut, Algebra, a short film about a painter grappling with the loss of his eyesight won the Best Technical Quality award at the Digi60 Filmmaker’s Festival 2012 and is an official selection for the 2013 Toronto Independent Film Festival.
 Jith produced the short films “Polar Bear Love”, “Moments” and ”Perfect“ all semi finalists in CBC Television’s Short Film Faceoff in 2011, 2012 and 2013 respectively.

 Jith is an Associate Member in the Canadian Cinema Editors (CCE) and is the editor of the documentaries ”North Boys“, winner of the Founder’s award at the Yorkton Film Festival in 2012 and “This is My Witness”, an Official Selection for the 2012 Amnesty International Reel Awareness Human Rights Film Festival.

 More information projects he has collaborated on can be found on IMDB.

 Jith is a graduate of the television broadcasting program at Algonquin College and holds a bachelor’s degree in electrical engineering from the University of Waterloo.
 He is the president of Treepot Media, Inc. which he founded in 2010.
 He has served as a member of grant proposal juries at SAW Video and the Ontario Arts Council and was a member of the festival jury for the 2012 One World Film Festival.